 The Court of Master Sommeliers is a sommelier certification program based in the UK, now with a big branch in the US.
 There are four levels to accomplish before becoming one of the few Master Sommeliers globally.
 There are just over 400 wine professionals with this high title.

-Founded in 1977, the court was a relatively small organization for decades, operating out of the UK.
+Founded in 1977, the court was a relatively small organization operating out of the UK for decades.
 However, their profile exploded when the documentary SOMM was released in 2013.

 The organization focuses strongly on wine service in restaurant scenarios and deductive wine tasting.
 This skill enables sommeliers to assess the quality of any wine and identify its vintage, grape variety, and provenance.
 Their introductory sommelier course is available online.